 Yet she had a years-long affair with Napoleon in Poland and Austria.
-Their son Alexandre was born on May 4, 1810 in Poland.
-Napoleon was away.
+Their son Alexandre was born on May 4, 1810 in Poland when Napoleon was away.

 Soon, though, Maria and her son followed Napoleon to Paris.
-And he set them up in a large estate with a vast allowance.
+The emperor set them up in a large estate with a vast allowance.

 According to Napoleon’s valet Constant, Maria “gave birth to a son, who bore a striking resemblance to the Emperor, to whom this event was a source of great joy; and he hastened to her as soon as it was possible to escape from the chateau, and taking the child in his arms, and caressing him, as he had just caressed the mother, said to him, ‘I make you a count.'”